 With the late summer weather, there are still many things to do in Norway.
 Explore the cities like Oslo, Trondheim, Bergen, and Tromsø for Norway's best museums, sculpture parks, restaurants, and cultural attractions.
 To get into the countryside on a more relaxed road trip, you can explore fjord-side small villages and their attractions before they hibernate for the winter, as well as wooden stave churches all over southern and central Norway by car and ferry.

 Central Norway's well-maintained trails and many national parks are still welcoming to trekkers before the snow kicks in (though remember to bring layers and wet weather gear just in case of inclement weather).
-This is also a great time to accomplish mega-popular treks like Pulpit Rock and Troll's Tongue after the summer hikers have dispersed.
+This is also a great time to accomplish mega-popular treks like steep Preikestolen and Trollunga after the summer hikers have dispersed.
 For more off-the-beaten-path trails, head north for an adventure in the Lofoten Islands or continue north to Vesterålen, an even more remote archipelago, for guided safaris and whale watching.

 Events in September

-Bergen Food Festival.
-This early September festival attracts the area's best food producers—a great place to meet locals and buy high-quality products/souvenirs.
+Bergen Matfestival, Bergen.
+This early September festival attracts the fjord area's best food producers—a great place to meet locals and buy high-quality products and/or souvenirs.

-Nordic Light Photo Festival.
-This huge photography festival attracts big names and tens of thousands of visitors to its exhibitions and workshops in September.
+Nordic Light Photo Festival, Kristiansund.
+This huge photography festival attracts big names and 10 of thousands of visitors to its exhibitions and workshops in September.

-Norwegian Highlights: Oslo, Bergen & the Sognefjord.
-After exploring Oslo, you'll ride the Flåm Railway—one of the most scenic in the world—followed by ferries to villages like Balestrand and Fjærland.
+Norwegian Highlights: Oslo, Bergen & the Sognefjord - 8 Days.
+After exploring Oslo, you'll ride the Flåm Railway—one of the world's most scenic, followed by ferries to villages like Balestrand and Fjærland.
 There's also a guided kayaking trip and a longer ferry to Bergen, where you'll spend your last full day with a local who will show you the best of this charming city and its surrounding mountains.

-The Trollheimen Ultimate Hiking Experience.
-Surround yourself with Norway's iconic landscapes as you take on one of the most famous hiking areas in Norway: Trollheimen.
+Trollheimen Ultimate Hiking Experience - 4/5 Days.
+Surround yourself with Norway's iconic landscapes as you hike one of the country's most famous hiking areas: Trollheimen.
 Sleep in mountain cabins and on summer farms.
 Best for seasoned hikers, this tour includes 7-8 hours of hiking each day.

 More Helpful Information